Pierozi/HoaHeap/README.md

 But you are free to implement your own class if you want a different sort algorithm.

 ## :warning: Warning
-The default iteration process do not enqueue the Heap as common usage.
+The default iteration process do not dequeue the Heap as common usage.
-You must use Generator methods `pop` or `pop` for iterate on with remove item from heap.
+You must use Generator methods `top` or `pop` for iterate on with remove item from heap.

 ## Installation